honglu2875/fmlang_env/README.md

 $$\text{min}(100, \dfrac{1}{|\text{eval} - \text{target}|}).$$

 where `eval` is the eval result, and `target` is the target number.
-The step reward is what updates the accumulated reward be this number at the next observation.
+The step reward is what updates the accumulated reward for the next observation.
 When the expression is invalid, the step reward is `0`.

 ## Specifications